FEUP-LDTS-2021/ldts-project-assignment-g1304/README.md

  - [x] Movement - The spaceship is able to move in all directions when the arrow keys are pressed.
  - [x] Shooting - The spaceship can shoot laser beams.
  - [x] Asteroids - The asteroids appear randomly throughout the map and move in a single random direction.
- - [x] Enemy Ships - The enemy flying saucers appear randomly on the map and try to shoot at your spaceship.
+ - [x] Enemy Ships - The enemy flying saucers appear randomly on the map.
  - [x] Player Collisions - If the player collides with an asteroid, enemy ship or with a laser beam, it dies.
  - [x] Asteroids Collisions - If the asteroid collides with a ship, kills it.
  - [x] Asteroid Splitting - The asteroids get split in half when shot by the laser beams.
 The smaller ones get instantly destroyed.